tannerhelland/vb6-svg/README.md

-## VB6-SVG provides full SVG and SVGZ support for classic VB6 projects
+## VB6-SVG provides full SVG (and SVGZ) support for VB6 projects

-It does this thanks to resvg, a comprehensive portable SVG library by Yevhenii Reizner:
+This is possible thanks to resvg, a comprehensive portable SVG library by Yevhenii Reizner:

 https://github.com/RazrFalcon/resvg

 resvg is available under an MPL-2 license.
-Please see resvg-LICENSE.md for full details.
+Please see [resvg-LICENSE.md](https://github.com/tannerhelland/vb6-svg/blob/main/resvg-LICENSE.md) for full details.

 ### System requirements

 This project is 100% portable.
 You simply need to ship `resvg.dll` alongside your application (perhaps in an app subfolder).

 This project has been tested on Win 7, 10, and 11.
-It theoretically supports Windows Vista but this has not been manually verified.
+It theoretically supports Windows Vista, but testing this is TBD.

 This project will not work on Windows XP.
-This is due to limitations building resvg with XP support.

 ### How to use VB6-SVG

+An interactive demonstration of VB6-SVG is included in this repository.
+It is extensively commented, but if you would like a brief overview of how to use this code in your own VB6 project, keep reading.

 VB6-SVG has three mandatory components.
 All three must be added to your VB6 project: